-Sherif Rizk is a civil litigation and administrative law lawyer with a passion for writing.
+Sherif Rizk is a civil litigation lawyer with a passion for writing.
 He is a graduate of the University of Ottawa Faculty of Law, and graduated cum laude from the University of Ottawa Faculty of Social Sciences.

 Sherif has held a number of prestigious academic posts in his career.
 In 2011, Sherif was selected from a pool of highly qualified applicants to be a research assistant on the Open A.I.R.
 (African Innovation Research) Project.
 This selection was based on Sherif’s superb interpersonal skills, as well as recognition for his academic credentials as one of the top students in his class.

 Due to his expertise in international law and global affairs, Sherif was invited by a Member of Parliament in 2014 to author a report on the national security regime in Canada, and how it compares to other major countries around the world.
 That report has been relied on extensively in the House of Commons’ Standing Committee on National Security as Canada continues to look into oversight of its national security regime.

 During law school, Sherif was also a highly respected leader and advocate for his fellow students.
 Sherif was elected as president of the Common Law Students’ Society (2013-2014), and was involved in the executive committee of the International Law Students Association for two consecutive years (2011-2013).
 He spearheaded numerous initiatives that improved student life on campus, such as the Task Force on Student Experience, and helped improve relations between students and faculty through various events.
 Sherif was also instrumental in forming the Law Students Society of Ontario, an organization that advocates for law students across the province to date.